-17 There are alternative responses to the conflict.
-They fall in two groups: Those which give up the self-locating account of mental attitudes and preserve the Lockean picture of communication; and those which hold on to the self-locating account of mental attitudes but abandon the Lockean picture of communication.
-For the de se problem, the first group of responses is represented by Perry (1977, 1979) and Stalnaker (1981), and the second group by Egan (2007, 2010a), Kölbel (2013) & Moss (2012), Heim (2004) & Weber (2013), and Moltmann (2010).
+There are alternative responses to the conflict.
+They fall in two groups: Those which give up the self-locating account of mental attitudes and preserve the Lockean picture of communication; and those which hold on to the self-locating account of mental attitudes but drop the Lockean picture of communication.
+For the de se problem, the first group of responses is represented by Perry (1977, 1979) and Stalnaker (1981), and the second group by Egan (2007, 2010a) & Moss (2012), Heim (2004) & Weber (2011), and Moltmann (2010).
 With the exception of Egan and Moltmann, none of these views address the incompatibility problem.
-See Kindermann (2016) for a comparison of these views of de se communication.
-Kindermann (2012) sketches ways of extending these views to cover taste attitudes and discusses possible ways in which they might address the incompatibility problem.
-Let me here just state that even those of the extended alternatives that provide a solution to both the de se and the incompatibility problem still require giving up one of the natural and attractive views that the multicentered worlds account reconciles.
+In my dissertation, I sketch ways of extending these views to cover taste attitudes as well, and I discuss possible ways in which they might address the incompatibility problem.
+Let me here just state that even those of the extended alternatives that provide a solution to both the de se and the incompatibility problem still require giving up one of the natural and attractive views that the sequenced worlds account reconciles.